|

 free by answering adverts in the post office:

-"Did you walk into a lamp post when it wasn't your
+"Did you walk into a lamp post that wasn't your fault?"

 "Sue the council for £1.000,000 and see if they settle